WPBeginner

 You can use plugins to add new features to your job marketplace and grow your business.

-Don’t worry we got you covered.
-See our expert-pick of the essential WordPress plugins that every WordPress site should use.
+Don’t worry, we’ve got you covered.
+See our expert pick of the essential WordPress plugins that every WordPress site should use.

 2. Marketing your job marketplace

-Once you start getting some traffic, you need to know where your users are coming from and what they do on your site.
+Once you get some traffic, you need to know where your users are coming from and what they do on your site.
 This information helps you make informed decisions about growing your business.

 This is where you’ll need MonsterInsights.
 It helps you install Google Analytics on your website.
-Most importantly it shows easy to understand traffic reports right inside your WordPress dashboard.
+Most importantly, it shows easy-to-understand traffic reports inside your WordPress dashboard.

 Microjob Engine is a powerful app theme with tons of cool features.
 However, as your website grows, it can be quite heavy on your servers.